 Oftentimes, this process needs the input of specialists in physical therapy, occupational therapy, mental health, neurosurgery, orthopaedic surgery and general surgery.
 Particular avenues such as interventional treatment and multimodal therapy may also be considered.

 Our full scope of services are offered across our UF Health Pain Medicine locations at Ayers and Springhill.
 We also work in tandem with the UF Health Comprehensive Spine Center in many cases to find an effective solution.

 Right in line with our aim to deliver the highest quality of care to patients is the investment we make in the future of pain medicine.
 UF Health strives to lead by example when it comes to advancing the discipline, training its next generation of leaders and paving the way for groundbreaking discoveries in clinical, translational and basic research.

 The UF Health Pain Medicine division falls under the specialties of Anesthesiology, Neurology and Psychiatry.
 Not only do our multidisciplinary pain experts specialize in common and complex complaints, they also address pain medicine addiction and/or fear of addiction.

 To schedule an appointment at the UF Health Pain Medicine, please call 352-733-0111.

 Our Services & Conditions

-A cervical herniated disc occurs when one of these particular nuclei ruptures through a tear or break in the disc wall.
+A cervical herniated disk occurs when one of these particular nuclei ruptures through a tear or break in the disk wall.
 Simple solutions such as medication and rest, in tandem with physical therapy, can be a remedy for many patients.
 Nonetheless, others may require surgery.
 In any case, UF Health is ready to bring your quality of life back to normal.